artsus4/hakchi2-wiki/Modifications-and-modules-guide.md

 ![Oops](http://clusterrr.com/dump/nes_mini_thumbnails_oops.jpg)

 The thumbnails have been removed, but the cursor is still there.
 It's a part of the skin, so we can just make it's transparent, but it will conflict with the previous skin mod.
-It's very important to prevent mods conflicts.
+It's very important to prevent mod conflicts.

-There is other config file -- "**/usr/share/clover-ui/resources/sprites/nes.json**", and it contains coordinates and properties for every sprite on the screen:
+There is another config file -- "**/usr/share/clover-ui/resources/sprites/nes.json**", and it contains coordinates and properties for every sprite on the screen:

 ![nes.json](http://clusterrr.com/dump/nes_json.png)